Badr Benoun

-Badr Benoun (also spelt as Badr Banoune; بدر بانون; born 30 September 1993) is a Moroccan professional footballer who plays as a centre-back and captain for Botola side Raja CA and the Morocco national team.
+Badr Benoun (also spelt as Badr Banoune; بدر بانون; born 30 September 1993) is a Moroccan professional footballer who plays as a centre-back and captains Botola side Raja CA.

 Club career

 Debut

 Benoun started his career playing for Raja Club Athletic.
 He won his first trophy with the club after finishing champion of the 2012–13 Botola.
 He was loaned out to Wydad de Fès to gain more playing time and experience.
 He played a total of 16 games before being loaned out again to RS Berkane.
 In 2015 he was called back to the club.

 Raja CA

 He won his second trophy after defeating Difaâ Hassani El Jadidi in the 2017 Moroccan Throne Cup after scoring a penalty.

 In 2018, Raja qualified to play the 2018 CAF Confederation Cup.
 Raja entered the knock-out stages after topping the group stages.
 Raja reached to the finals and won the cup.
 This guaranteed them a spot in the 2019 CAF Super Cup.
 Raja was to face Espérance Sportive de Tunis the match was to take place in Doha.
 Benoun scored a goal in the 64th minute and won the cup.
 He also won the 2019–20 Botola and the 2019–20 Arab Club Champions Cup.
 He spent five seasons with the club before signing with Al Ahly.